Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/README.md

 To choose a particular hardware configuration, include an appropriate \<project-root>/src/boards/\<target-board> folder path via the SoftConsole project settings.

 #### Software configurations
-There are no generic software configurations at the moment.
-Refer README.md in each project project specific cofigurations.
+Software configurations may be required for the correct functioning of the MIV_RV32 HAL.
+The README.md in each example project describes the software configurations that are required for that project.

 ## Debug launchers
 The following two pre-configured debug launchers are provided with each project.